one-data-model/one-data-model.github.io/_pages/sdflanguage.md

 ## Introduction

 Semantic Definition Format (SDF) is a new description format to describe abstract data models.
-SDF conveys abstract meta-model for IoT device affordances, behavior, and context Decoupled from network bindings, protocol-agile
+SDF conveys abstract meta-model for IoT device affordances, behavior, and context, decoupled from communication details.
+SDF provides:
 - Common categories for affordances
 - Common categories for constraints
 - Common format for definitions